ab2gbl/my_cheat/markdowns/summuries/Introduction_to_Networking.md

 `Encryption` | such as AES and IPsec.
 `Authentication` | using a shared secret, certificate, or another auth method.

-- At the TCP/IP layer, a VPN connection typically uses the `ESP`) protocol to encrypt and authenticate the VPN traffic
+- At the TCP/IP layer, a VPN connection typically uses the `ESP` protocol to encrypt and auth the VPN traffic At the TCP/IP layer, a VPN connection typically uses the [Encapsulating Security Payload](https://www.ibm.com/docs/en/i/7.4?topic=protocols-encapsulating-security-payload) (`ESP`) protocol to encrypt and authenticate the VPN traffic
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNDM3MDc3Nyw5NTAwOTIxMjUsLTExOD
+eyJoaXN0b3J5IjpbLTE2NzMxOTk5MTQsOTUwMDkyMTI1LC0xMT
-M1NjU1MDEsLTE4MjAxODk2MTEsLTE4MzY0MTE3NzcsNjQyMzYw
+gzNTY1NTAxLC0xODIwMTg5NjExLC0xODM2NDExNzc3LDY0MjM2
-NjYxLDExMzc2MjkyNDMsNzI1MzY2NTgyLDE1MTMyMTgzNTRdfQ
+MDY2MSwxMTM3NjI5MjQzLDcyNTM2NjU4MiwxNTEzMjE4MzU0XX
-==
+0=
 -->